 Amazon EKS stands for Amazon Elastic Kubernetes Service.
 It launched in 2018 and is AWS’s managed service of the Kubernetes control plane in your cluster.
-You can learn more about it here.
+We have a lot more content about running Kubernetes on AWS.

 An API Group in Kubernetes is a set of related APIs.
 Grouping them in sets of related paths makes it easier to extend the Kubernetes API.
 The group is specified in a REST path and in the apiVersion field of a serialized object.